department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/research-study-July2020/conversation-guide.md

 ## Second Task: [First impressions / thoughts] - 5 minutes

-- Now you've found the location and landed on this page. (moderator chats link to participant, makes sure still is sharing screen) What are your first impressions?
+- Now we are going to look at the form for the caregiver application.
+You've found the location of the form and landed on this page. (moderator chats link of form to participant, makes sure still is sharing screen) What are your first impressions?
+What information would it take to complete this form?
 How do you know?
 Which parts were most useful on this page?

-## Third Task: [Filling out the form] - 10 minutes
+## Third Task: [Filling out the form] - 15 minutes

-- Now let's say you/your caregiver is eligible and you've decided you'd like to apply for these benefits.
+- Now let's say you've decided you'd like to apply for these benefits.
 Go ahead and show us what you would do to apply

 ### Things to watch for: